APTITUDE-Consortium/wp4-use-cases/D4.1/Annex-A.6--UC6-European-Student-Experience-Student-Access-via-EUDI-Wallet--iDAKTO-PagoPA.md

-## UC 6: European Student Experience/Student Access via EUDI Wallet (iDAKTO-PagoPA)
+## UC 6: European Student Experience/Student Access via EUDI Wallet

 ### Objective
 Allow EU student to use a single credential to access services and benefit with a single credential.
 For example, they can have reduced fares in buses or in museum thanks to their specific "Student Status".